EdoardoGruppi/Drug_Design_Models/MolRNN/README.md

 specific command within the IDE.

 ```
-python train.py
+python main.py
 ```

 ## Role of each file

 **main.py** is the starting point of the entire project.
-It defines the order in which instructions are realised.
-More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images as well as to instantiate, train and test the models.

-**config.py** makes available all the global variables used in the project.
+**train.py** defines the order in which instructions are realised.
+More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process data as well as to instantiate, train and test the models.

-**utilities.py** includes functions to download and split the datasets in the dedicated folder, to compute the mean RGB value of the dataset and to plot results.
+**test.py** script to test the models already trained and saved.

 ## Issues